SoftUni-Internal/interactive-content/EN/00-Defining-Classes/07-Summary.md

 [stream language="RO" videoId="485444743/fd95b4883a"  /]
 [/video-vimeo]

-# In this lesson you learnt:
+# In this lesson you learned:

-- What are classes in Java?
-    - Template from which objects are created
+- Classes are templates from which objects are created
-    - Object is an instance of a class
+    - class instances are called objects

 ```java
 class Animal {

 }
 Animal animal = new Animal();
 ```

-- Class components:
-    - Fields
-        - Field is a variable inside a class
+- The variables inside a class are called fields

 ```java
 class Animal {
     String name;
     Int age;
 }
 ```

-- Methods
+- Methods store executable code
-    - Store executable code that manipulate state
+    - they are used to manipulate the state

 ```java
 class Animal {
     String name;